SnowWolf75/pywordfarm/README.md

-# pywordfarm
+# pyWordFarm
-A cheater's paradise for Word Farm - uses OCR code to read the screen and solve the puzzle for you.
+A cheater's paradise for Word Farm (a mobile puzzle game) - uses OCR code to read the screen and solve the puzzle for you.